enormandeau/go_enrichment/README.md

 # go_enrichment

 From DNA sequences to GO enrichment Fisher tests

 ## Overview

 `go_enrichment` uses transcripts in fasta sequences without annotation and a list of significant transcripts to produces GO enrichment Fisher tests.
+To do so, the fasta sequences are blasted against the swissprot protein database and the uniprot information is retreived from the uniprot website.
+Fisher tests are done with `goatools`.

 ## TODO

-Things left to implement
+Things left to implement:

+- Create goatools bash script (see `runall.sh`)
 - Generate output to use with [g:Profiler](http://biit.cs.ut.ee/gprofiler)

 ## Prerequisites

 To make `go_enrichment` enrichment work, you will need to have the following dependencies installed on your computer (see *Installation* section for more details about installing these prerequisites):

-- UNIX system (Linux or OSX)
+- UNIX system (Linux or MAC OSX)
 - `wget`
 - `gnu parallel`
-- `blastplus` suite of blast tools
+- `blastplus` the NCBI suite of blast tools
-- `swissprot` and `nr` blast database
+- `swissprot` and `nr` blast databases
 - GO database (`go-basic.obo`)
 - `goatools`

 ## Installation

-If you do not have administrator rights on the computer you will be using, you may need to ask an administrator to install the following on the computer.
+If you do not have administrator rights on the computer you will be using or have little experience compiling, installing and adding programs to your PATH environment variable, you will potentially need to ask an administrator to install the following programs and databases.

 ### Wget

 Your UNIX system should already have wget installed.
 Test this by running:

 ```